JenBerry/responsive-email/README.md

 It has no effect on any clients we don't want it to.

 (So we haven't fixed Lotus Notes 6.5 or 7.
-I view them in the same way I view IE6: obsolete and not worth my time, as long as its still possible for them to read the email, I don't care how horrible it looks.)
+I view them in the same way I view IE6: obsolete and not worth my time, as long as it's still possible for them to read the email, I don't care how horrible it looks.)

 ##Two Columns